-On request tailored towards requirements, ranging from a few kilograms to tens of tons
+On request, tailored towards requirements ranging from a few kilograms to tens of tons

 How it works

-The PCHE operates with two or more media on opposite sides of a bonded plate.
-It is possible to have high-pressure fl ows on both sides.
-The 2 or 3D pattern is optimized to give the required thermal length and pressure drop.
+Printed circuit heat exchangers operate with two or more media on opposite sides of a bonded plate.
+It is possible to have high-pressure flows on both sides, and a 2D or 3D plate pattern can be optimized to provide the required thermal length and pressure drop.